-Suspension occurs from the University if a student fails to achieve a cumulative grade point average of 2.00 at the end of a semester on strict probation or if his/her cumulative grade point average falls below 1.00.
+Suspension occurs if a student fails to achieve a cumulative grade point average of 2.00 at the end of a semester on strict probation or if his/her cumulative grade point average falls below 1.00.

-- You may petition for another chance to be allowed to return to the university by submitting the suspension petition and explaining what situations/behaviors led to your suspension and what will change should you be readmitted (if you had some sort of medical situation you should also include documentation).
+- You may petition for another chance to be allowed to return by submitting the suspension petition and explaining what situations/behaviors led to your suspension and what will change should you be readmitted (if you had some sort of medical situation you should also include documentation).

-- You can find the form on the on our Forms page.
+- You can find the Suspension Petition on our Forms page.

-- Your petition will be reviewed and you will be contacted by e-mail to your UWGB account with a decision.
+- Your petition will be reviewed and you will be contacted via UWGB email with a decision.

 - What if my Petition is Denied?

-- When you submit your petition to the Academic Advising office you can also sign up for a time to come before the Academic Actions Committee to appeal.
+- When you submit your petition to the Academic Advising office you can also sign up for a time to come before the Academic Actions Committee in person to appeal.